KhaikTB/Raikneroz/README.md

 Fast track some time played with Python and C++ for specific trading purposes.

-So time skipping now 2021 I started again from scratch learning programming languages.
+So time skipping now 2021 I started again from scratch self-learning programming languages.

 I went for the Front End path because I love the way my code is displayed visually compared to other languages and I just love learning about Front End.